 All plotholders, whether members of the Society or not, are invited to our Annual General Meeting on Sunday 1st August, at 11am.
 The event will take place at The Hub.

-overwhelmed by what to do with it, why not try this easy-to-make, but delicious rhubarb cake recipe?
+All the rain we’ve had this month has been great for rhubarb, so if like me you’ve been overwhelmed by what to do with it, why not try this easy-to-make, but delicious rhubarb cake recipe?

 As gardeners, we often think we can avoid the mistakes and replicate the successes we had in the previous year, but is it just me or does nature seems to rarely play ball by such logical reasoning?
 Every year seems to bring new challenges, new sights, new joys and also a few new disappointments.